Perry Como in Italy

 Perry Como in Italy is Perry Como's 14th RCA Victor 12" long-play album.

+Background

+By 1966, Como's chart presence decline, but he still recorded charting albums, and this was his second language themed album, coming after his last one, "lightly Latin", which reached No. 86 on the Billboard Top LPs.

+Overview

 "In Italy" was recorded at the RCA Italiana studios in Rome with arrangements by Nick Perito and choral direction by Ray Charles.
+The album did slightly better than his last one, reaching No. 81 on the Billboard Top LPs.